 Minimally Invasive Dental Implant Placement

-Drs.
-Dachowski, Sock, Daly and Lin are nationally recognized as experts in the field of minimally invasive dental implant placement and the latest digital technologies in implant dentistry.
+Dr. Dachowski, Dr. Sock, Dr. Daly and Dr. Lin are nationally recognized as experts in the field of minimally invasive dental implant placement and the latest digital technologies in implant dentistry.
 They are nationally recognized speakers, and clinicians in the placement of dental implants using state of the art computerized three dimensional “virtual” implant treatment planning and placement.

 These technologies allow for a close collaboration between the restorative doctor and the surgeon.
 The restorative dentist or prosthodontist first determines the ideal positions, contours, and esthetics of the planned tooth.
 The technology then allows for the accurate predictable placement of dental implants on a computer screen, in a “virtual” environment, according to the planned tooth position as it relates to the jaw anatomy of the individual patient.
 In essence, the doctors determine the ideal tooth position first, and then work backwards in their implant planning, with precision.
 This merging of knowledge and experience achieves not only increased safety, but also a more precise implant placement, and a potentially improved esthetic and long term outcome.